-- A focus on building positive relationships and reducing bullying in the school community through a range of activities that engage students, families and staff (including professional development for teachers). - The promotion of a positive school environment that provides safety, security and support for students and promotes student wellbeing. - Effective approaches and strategies to encourage positive student behaviour as well as approaches to discipline that are consistent, inclusive, solution-focused and non-punitive. - Explicit teaching of values and skills to all students including strategies for responding to bullying behaviour and supporting students who are bullied. - Integration of social emotional learning within the curriculum. - Teaching and learning programs to develop students' communication, social, assertiveness and coping skills. - Changes to the school environment to improve teacher supervision, such as removing visual barriers between teacher and students. - Increasing supervision of students at particular times or places. - Support from a school chaplain or psychologist including intensive programs for vulnerable students. - Changes to technology access at school. - Timetable or class changes that may be temporary or permanent to decrease the contact the students have with each other. - Class discussions of bullying including underlying issues and possible responses for students. - Promoting positive bystander behaviour. - Disciplinary action against students who bully others.
+- A focus on building positive relationships and reducing bullying in the school community through various activities that engage students, families and staff (including professional development for teachers). - Promoting a positive school environment that provides safety, security, and support for students promotes student wellbeing. - Effective approaches and strategies to encourage positive student behaviour as well as approaches to discipline that are consistent, inclusive, solution-focused and non-punitive. - Explicit teaching of values and skills to all students, including strategies for responding to bullying behaviour and supporting bullied students. - Integration of social-emotional learning within the curriculum. - Teaching and learning programs to develop students' communication, social, assertiveness and coping skills. - Changes to the school environment to improve teacher supervision, such as removing visual barriers between teachers and students. - Increasing supervision of students at particular times or places. - Support from a school chaplain or psychologist, including intensive programs for vulnerable students. - Changes to technology access at school. - Timetable or class changes may be temporary or permanent to decrease the students' contact with each other. - Class discussions of bullying, including underlying issues and possible responses for students. - Promoting positive bystander behaviour. - Disciplinary action against students who bully others.